 Established as a wildlife sanctuary in 2008 it was upgraded to a tiger reserve in 2013.
-It forms an important linkage between the Western Ghats and Eastern Ghats in Nilgiri Biosphere Reserve.
+It forms an important linkage between the Western Ghats and the Eastern Ghats in Nilgiri Biosphere Reserve.

-The most conspicuous mammal species in the sanctuary is elephant.
+The most conspicuous mammal species in the sanctuary is elephants.
 Sathyamangalam and BRT Wildlife Sanctuary are adjacent to each other.
 If you are visiting one, plan to visit the other sanctuary also.

 Sambar deer, spotted deer, wild boar and several types of birds are commonly seen species in the sanctuary.

 For safari booking, check with Forest Department – Sathyamangalam Tiger Reserve.
 The morning safari starts at 7 am and the evening safari at 3 pm.

 How To Reach Sathyamangalam Wildlife Sanctuary